 In 1963 he was elected Assistant General Secretary of the Board of Evangelism with offices in Dayton, Ohio.
 In 1965 he became the General Secretary of the Board and at the time of church union in 1968, he became the General Secretary of the Board of Evangelism of The United Methodist Church.

 The Northeastern Jurisdictional Conference elected him to the episcopacy in 1972.
 He administered the New York West Area, 1972-84, and the Washington (DC) Area 1984-1996.
 He retired on August 31, 1996.

 From 1972-1980 and 1988-1996 he served on the General Board of Church and Society, and as President 1976-1980 and 1992-1996.
 In 1980-88 he served on the General Council on Finance and Administration, and as its President 1984-88.
 He was President-Designate of the Council of Bishops (1991-92) and President of the Council of Bishops (1992-93)

 Lois Josephine Shank and Joe Yeakel were married while Joe was a college student.
-They have five children: Claudia Jo (McIntyre), Joseph Douglas Yeakel, Joanna Irene (Drushal), Mary Jo (an elder in the Ohio West Conference), and Jody Lucille (Kampmeier).
-There are twelve grandchildren.
+Lois passed on March 5, 2014, and Bishop Joseph H. Yeakel passed on July 4, 2021.
+They were the parents of five children: Claudia Jo (McIntyre), Joseph Douglas Yeakel, Joanna Irene (Drushal), Mary Jo (an elder in the Ohio West Conference), and Jody Lucille (Kampmeier).
+They had twelve grandchildren.